xueer-w/HeartAndLove/README.md

 SVG-to-3D conversion for floral patterns

 # Contact me

+Developed by XuJu Zhong (钟旭炬) under License: MIT License © 2025 [xujuZhong]

+▸ For source code sharing or modification: Retain original author credit in header comments Preserve license file in distribution

+Contact Developer:
 📧 2756447543@qq.com

-License: MIT License © 2025 [xujuZhong]
+Your feedback and suggestions are valuable for improving this learning resource!

 # Runtime Demo